 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc16/#honouringstrength]

 Consider the conversations below between counsellor and client below.
 Draw on the skills of critical thinking, cognitive complexity, reflective practice, and cultural humility (see Core Competency 8) to critique these interactions from an affirmative practice perspective (Singh & Dickey, 2017).
-These conversations go in entirely difference directions based primarily on assumptions and values positioning of each counsellor.
+These conversations go in entirely different directions based primarily on the assumptions and values positioning of each counsellor.
 You may want to debrief this activity with a peer to see what they identified as non-affirmative in the first column and affirmative in the second.

 |Counsellor: Welcome Ms McDonald.
 Please have a seat and make yourself comfortable.